'Cinderella' rose Description

 Exhibition name: Cinderella

-White or white blend.
+White, light pink shading.
 Moderate, spice fragrance.
 55 petals.
 Average diameter 1".
 Small, very full (41+ petals), cluster-flowered, in small clusters bloom form.
 Blooms in flushes throughout the season.

 Thornless (or almost), upright.